 How do you position yourself as a thought leader and authority?

 One approach is to demonstrate your knowledge and expertise by creating “content”.
-I’m sure you’ve heard about “content marketing” – I love the concept, but I’m not so crazy about the name.
+I’m sure you’ve heard about content marketing.
+I love the idea, but I’m not so crazy about the name “content marketing”.
+It feels very generic, and doesn’t speak to what we’re trying to do, but it is the popular term for this approach to marketing.

-I prefer to think of it as “Education Marketing”, where your goal is to educate your prospective clients about your area of expertise.
+I think a better way to think of “content marketing” is as “education marketing”, where your goal is to educate your prospective clients about your area of expertise.

-You can do this through many different media: writing articles, appearing on podcasts, publishing research, etc.
+You can do this through many different channels: writing articles, appearing on podcasts, publishing research, appearing in mainstream media, social media and more.

 Developing Your Content Strategy